 To become coded as a North Hawaiʻi student and register for our courses for the first time, please call NHERC directly at (808) 775-8890 or email email@example.com.

 Paying for UH Hilo NHERC College Credit Classes

 All courses offered at NHERC are regular UH Hilo courses.
 Tuition and financial aid remain the same as the main UH Hilo campus.
-For UH Hilo tuition schedule click here.
-Students must pay for their tuition and fees through their MyUH portal.
+View the UH Hilo tuition schedule.
+Students must pay for their tuition and fees through MyUH Services.